-Victor A. Núñez Ortiz is Vice President and Chief Operations Officer, Born in El Salvador, Victor’s family emigrated to the United States when he was seven years old to escape the civil war in their country.
-In 2001, Victor enlisted in the United States Marine Corps and served for five years that included deployment as a combat engineer in Iraq.
-Returning home to continue his education at the University of Massachusetts Victor became deeply concerned about the dilemmas faced by returning combat veterans and went to work for the Department of Veterans Services ‘SAVE’ (Statewide Advocacy for Veterans Empowerment) Team, where he developed a unique skill set particular to veteran reintegration and suicide prevention.
-Having left the department, he continues this important work with Veterans Advocacy Services.
-He holds an Associate of Science degree in Business Administration from Holyoke Community College, a Bachelors of Arts degree in Public Relations and Hospitality Administration from the University Without Walls at the University of Massachusetts in Amherst.
+Victor A. Núñez Ortiz, MSOL is Vice President and Chief Financial Officer of Veterans Advocacy Services.
+Victor’s family emigrated to the United States when he was seven years old to escape the civil war in El Salvador.
+In 2001, Victor enlisted in the United States Marine Corps Reserve and was based at Westover Air Force Base in Chicopee, Massachusetts.
+He served for five years that included deployment as a combat engineer in during Operation Iraqi Freedom in 2004-2005.
+Returning home to continue his education at the University of Massachusetts Victor became deeply concerned about the dilemmas faced by returning combat veterans and went to work for the Massachusetts Department of Veterans Services and then U.S. Department of Veterans Affairs Medical Centers, where he developed a unique skill sets particular to veteran reintegration, suicide prevention, local state and federal benefits.

 Shawn Ryan is Special Operations Outreach Consultant, Navy SEAL, Paramilitary Contractor, Combative Firearms Instructor, Mindset Coach, and Founder of Vigilance LLC.
 Sean enlisted in the United States Navy at the age of 18 and began his journey of becoming a Navy SEAL where he served with SEAL Teams 2 and 8 deploying to multiple conflict zones and fighting in both OIF (Iraq) and OEF (Afghanistan).
 After leaving the US Navy and Navy Special Warfare Community, Shawn continued to serve his country as a paramilitary contractor involved in US intelligence clandestine operations.